Skip to main content

 Reading

 The author applies Wisdom of Solomon 7:25–26 vocabulary to Christ as a genuinely pre-existent divine Logos — derivatively divine, proceeding from the Father.
-The vocabulary is nearly identical: apaugasma appears in Wisdom 7:26 and nowhere else in pre-Christian Jewish literature.
+The vocabulary is nearly identical: apaugasma appears in Wisdom 7:26 — its only occurrence in the Septuagint/Greek Old Testament.
 The "two registers" in Hebrews — exalted language alongside subordination language — fit Logos Theology naturally: the Logos is divine enough to be called "God" (the Psalm 45:6 quotation in v.
 8) yet has a God above him (v.
 9).
 This is exactly what derivative divinity predicts.

 Key scholars: James D.G.
 Dunn, Justin Martyr (historically), Origen (historically), David Bentley Hart, Harold Attridge